-Prerequisite: German I A final written and oral exam is a requirement of this course.
+Prerequisite: German I

+A final written and oral exam, which includes a listening, speaking and reading component, is a requirement of this course.

 German II will expand the development of the four basic skills of a language and concentrate on oral proficiency and further grammar development.
 Students will continue to develop their ability to speak and write in German while simultaneously enhancing their understanding of the German culture.

 The complete four-level program is strongly recommended for college-bound students entering the field of international business and law, the sciences, tourism, military service, and international relations.